forlilab/Ringtail/README.md

 a SQLite database.
 It then allows for the filtering of results with numerous pre-defined filtering options, generation of a simple result scatterplot, export of molecule SDFs, and export of CSVs of result data.
 Result file parsing is parallelized across the user's CPU.

-**The publication describing the design, implementation, and features of Ringtail may be found on [JCIM](https://pubs.acs.org/doi/full/10.1021/acs.jcim.3c00166).
-If using Ringtail in your work, please cite this publication:**
+The publication describing the design, implementation, and features of Ringtail may be found in the JCIM paper:

-**Ringtail: A Python Tool for Efficient Management and Storage of Virtual Screening Results.
+[_Ringtail: A Python Tool for Efficient Management and Storage of Virtual Screening Results._
 Althea T. Hansel-Harris, Diogo Santos-Martins, Niccolò Bruciaferri, Andreas F. Tillack, Matthew Holcomb, and Stefano Forli.
-Journal of Chemical Information and Modeling 2023 63 (7), 1858-1864.
+_Journal of Chemical Information and Modeling_ **2023** 63 (7), 1858-1864.
-DOI: 10.1021/acs.jcim.3c00166**
+DOI: 10.1021/acs.jcim.3c00166](https://pubs.acs.org/doi/full/10.1021/acs.jcim.3c00166)

+If using Ringtail in your work, please cite this publication.

 Ringtail is developed by the [Forli lab](https://forlilab.org/) at the [Center for Computational Structural Biology (CCSB)](https://ccsb.scripps.edu)